Frequently Asked Questions (FAQ)

-We usually have quite a few babies for sale, as we work with another breeder to keep a variety of chinchillas here and available for adoption.
-Available chinchillas are listed on the Available Chinchillas page, though we usually have more available than what are actually listed.
+We usually have quite a few babies for sale, as we have our own available, and we also work with another breeder to keep a variety of chinchillas here and available for adoption.
+Available chinchillas are listed on the various Available Chinchillas pages (all five of them), though we usually have more available than what are actually listed.

 I want the youngest baby possible, so I can bond with it from an early age.
 At what age do you wean babies, and how soon after that are they available?

 We wean our baby chinchillas at 8 weeks of age, give or take.
 If a baby is unusually small, sometimes we will leave the baby with its mother for another week or two.
 When we wean our babies, we create a cage card for them, which lists their dam (mother) and sire (father), along with their birthdate, their weaning date, and their weight at weaning.
 After weaning, we will weigh the babies again in a few days.
 Ideally, they should have gained weight.
 Once they have gained weight for a few consecutive weighings, and we know they are doing well, they are available (if they are not going to be held back to grow out and show).
 This usually results in baby, non-show quality, chinchillas being available between 8.5-10 weeks of age.